hmthien050209/hmthien050209/README.md

 ### Hi there 👋
 - I’m currently studying in a secondary school in Vietnam.
-- I’m currently Dart-lang and Flutter Framework
+- I’m learning Dart-lang and Flutter Framework, a litle bit of TypeScript and C# for Backend(I think Dart is enough, but I want some secondary language)
 - I’m looking for help with Dart
 - How to reach me?: Sent a email to hoangminhthien05022009@gmail.com or thiencoder05022009@protonmail.com
 ## And that's it :) Enjoy your best day ^^